A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Introduction

-We emphasize that all these results are achieved without resorting on any regularization of the energy.
+We emphasize that all the results in this paper are achieved without resorting on any regularization of the energy.
 However, our argument to prove the compactness of magnetizations works only under some restriction on the scalings.
-Precisely, the scaling of the elastic energy in \eqref{eqn:energy-G_h} has to satisfy the condition $\beta>6 \vee p$, where $p>3$ is the integrability exponent of deformations, while the linearized von K\'{a}rm\'{a}n regime corresponds to $\beta>4$.
-Also, the existence of energetic solutions for the bulk model is out of reach in our setting.
-The situation is pretty analogous to the one in \cite{mielke.stefanelli} for the problem of linearization in finite plasticity.
+Precisely, the scaling of the elastic energy in \eqref{eqn:intro-energy} has to satisfy the condition $\beta>6 \vee p$, where $p>3$ is the integrability exponent of deformations, while the linearized von K\'{a}rm\'{a}n regime corresponds to $\beta>4$. {\MMM Note that the restriction $p>3$ is merely technical.
+Indeed, although some techniques to tackle the case $p>2$ have been developed in the literature \cite{barchiesi.henao.moracorral}, these are not sufficient for our arguments which rely on explicit estimates on the rate of convergence of the deformation towards the identity.}